 Abstract: The question of heritage has been a vitally productive one in modern artmaking across historically Muslim societies.
 During the twentieth-century, Arab artists studying abroad in imperial capitals encountered and responded to historical works from previous Islamic civilizations, including the 1237 Maqamat Al-Hariri in Paris.
 These displaced objects became primary nodes in the construction of new art historical genealogies relevant for the modern Arab world.
 As images like Yahya al-Wasiti’s manuscript paintings from the 13th-century Maqamat were studied, circulated, and installed into new realms of making and imagining, artists increasingly delineated a living lineage that entailed past as well as present Islamic heritage into the matrix of everyday life.
 This presentation will explore the trajectories of Islamic heritage percolating in 1960s Iraq, when several artists galvanized refractory materials from premodern paintings and other popular Islamic objects into artworks that actively witnessed and transformed a longue durée of heritable traditions.

-Bio: Elizabeth Rauh (PhD, University of Michigan, 2020) is an art historian specializing in modern arts and visual cultures of Iran, Iraq, and the Arab East.
-Her research examines the history of artist engagements with Islamic heritage, popular image practices in Shi`i Islam, and arts of the twentieth-century “Shi`i Left.”
-She also explores ecological art practices in the history of Iraq and the Persian Gulf, such as in her forthcoming study: “Experiments in Eden: Midcentury Artist Voyages into the Mesopotamian Marshlands” (Journal of Contemporary Iraq & the Arab World, March 2021).
+Bio: Elizabeth Rauh (PhD, University of Michigan, 2020) is Assistant Professor of Modern Art and Visual Cultures at the American University in Cairo.
+Specializing in modern arts and visual cultures of Iran, Iraq, and Western Asia, her work examines artist engagements with Islamic heritage, popular image practices and technologies in Shi`i Islam, and arts of the twentieth-century “Shi`i Left.”
+She also pursues research in ecological art practices in the history of the Persian Gulf, such as in her forthcoming study: “Experiments in Eden: Midcentury Artist Voyages into the Mesopotamian Marshlands” (Journal of Contemporary Iraq & the Arab World, Summer 2021).
 Her research has been funded by The Academic Research Institute in Iraq, the Darat al Funun Center for Modern and Contemporary Arab Art, the Max Weber Foundation, and the Andrew W. Mellon Foundation.

 Title: Linear and Atomistic: Louis Massignon on the Maqamat